dunglas/symfony-docker/docs/xdebug.md

 The default development image is shipped with [Xdebug](https://xdebug.org/), a popular debugger and profiler for PHP.

-Because it has a significant performance overhead, Xdebug is disabled by default.
+Because it has a significant performance overhead, the step-by-step debugger is disabled by default.
 It can be enabled by setting the `XDEBUG_MODE` environment variable to `debug`.

-On Linux, Mac and other Unix-likes:
+On Linux and Mac:

 ```
 XDEBUG_MODE=debug docker compose up -d